uncefact/tests-untp/documentation/docs/test-suites/semantic-interoperability/cli/usage.md

 ### Result Overview

-For each tested credential, you will see:
+For each tested credential, if you input a local schema file you will see:

+- Credential type (Required)
+- Version tested (Required)
+- URL (Optional)
+- Test result status

+or if you input a remote schema URL you will see:

-- Credential type
+- Credential type (Optional)
-- Version tested
+- Version tested (Optional)
+- URL of the remote schema (Required)
 - Test result status

 ### Result Categories